graphhopper/directions-api-js-client/README.md

 Currently all JavaScript clients require jQuery (tested with 2.1.0) and the small file [GHUtil.js](./js/GHUtil.js), both included in this repository.

+Currently the Map Matching API needs the togeojson.js, also included.

 ## Integrate the APIs in your application

 ### GraphHopper Routing API